natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 ### Methods comparison

-Variables stored in AWS Secrets Manager provide more flexibility as you can change its the value just by modifying the secret.

-While for environment variable change you need to update cluster settings, which is time-consuming operation (taking 20-30 minutes).
+Variables stored in AWS Secrets Manager provide more flexibility, as you can change their values by simply modifying the corresponding secret.
+On the other hand, changing environment variables requires updating the cluster settings, which is a time-consuming operation that takes around 20-30 minutes.

-The downside of secret-based variables is the fact you are charged for each secret stored.
+However, it's important to note that using secret-based variables incurs charges for each secret stored, while environment variables do not have any additional cost.

 ## Considerations when using Connections and Variables in Secrets Manager

-Please don't forget your are charged for storing and accessing each secret.
+It's important to consider the cost implications when utilizing Connections and Variables in Secrets Manager.
+Remember that you will incur charges for both storing and accessing each individual secret.

-Current price is $0.40 per secret per month and $0.05 per 10 000 API calls (pricing might be subject to change, so check the actual charges in [AWS Documentation](https://aws.amazon.com/secrets-manager/pricing/?nc1=h_ls) )
+As of now, the pricing for Secrets Manager is $0.40 per secret per month, and there is an additional cost of $0.05 per 10,000 API calls.
+Please note that pricing is subject to change, so it's advisable to refer to the [AWS Documentation](https://aws.amazon.com/secrets-manager/pricing/?nc1=h_ls) for the most up-to-date pricing information.

 ## Clean Up

-Here are the step to clean up demonstrational resources we've created in this guide:
+By following these steps, you will clean up all the resources created for the demonstration.

 ### 1. Delete secrets